piegamesde/BlockMap/README.md

 - Pins on the map show points of interest like players, generated structures and villages
 - Different color maps and shaders that highlight exactly what you are looking for (including an underground caves and an ocean ground view)
 - A command line interface to render your worlds from scripts
-- The core rendering code as library to use in your own projects (releasing soon™)
+- The core rendering code as library to use in your own projects
 - Works with 1.17 worlds (with limited support down to 1.13)

 ## Gallery